webpack/changelog-v5/README.md

 MIGRATION: Instead of replacing the whole Stats functionality, you can now customize it.
 Extra information can now be added to the stats json instead of writing a separate file.

+## New Watching

+The watcher used by webpack was refactored.
+It was previously using `chokidar` and the native dependency `fsevents` (only on OSX).
+Now it's only based on native node.js `fs`.
+This means there is no native dependency left in webpack.

+It also captures more information about the filesystem while watching.
+It now captures mtimes and watch event times, as well as information about missing files.
+For this the `WatchFileSystem` API changed a little bit.
+While on it we also converted Arrays to Sets and Objects to Maps.

+(since alpha.5)

 # Minor Changes

 - Compiler.name: When generating a compiler name with absolute paths, make sure to separate them with `|` or `!` on both parts of the name.